Youth Services Librarian – Bixby Memorial Free Library (Vergennes, VT)

 Essential Duties and Responsibilities:

-• Plans, develops, maintains, and evaluates all aspects of the Library’s juvenile and young adult collection and spaces within budget, including audiovisual and electronic resources, using standard review sources and considering patron requests and usage.
+• Plans, develops, maintains, and evaluates all aspects of the Library’s juvenile and young adult collections, programming, and spaces within budget, including audiovisual and electronic resources, using standard review sources and considering patron requests and usage.

 • Plans, organizes, facilitates, and evaluates educational and cultural programs and series for children and young adults.

-• Works with local schools, childcare providers, community youth organizations, and others to provide to increase reach, utilization, and participation.
+• Partners with local schools, childcare providers, community youth organizations, and others to assess needs and coordinate offerings

 • Identifies and provides relevant support, tracking, and reporting for grants and other income sources.

-• Provides regular circulation/welcome desk coverage and support
+• Provides regular circulation desk coverage and support

 • Current knowledge of trends in children and youth literature and programming